DDexxeDD/enet-example/README.md

 # enet, sokol, nuklear, pthreads example

 This is an example program using:

 [enet](https://github.com/lsalzman/enet)

 [sokol](https://github.com/floooh/sokol)

 [nuklear](https://github.com/Immediate-Mode-UI/Nuklear)

 [pthreads](https://en.wikipedia.org/wiki/Pthreads)

-If you find any issues or would like to see something implemented (something smalle), make an issue.
+If you find any issues or would like to see something implemented (something small), make an issue.
 I would like for this to be useful to someone, so if it can be better, that would be great :)